Skip to content

 0LowestBackground

 Mark PROFINET RT frames with PCP 6 and MRP control frames with PCP 7.
-A switch with a congested output queue that processes PCP 6 frames first prevents PROFINET RT cycle time violations.
-After configuring priority marking, you need to verify it is actually working.
+A switch with a congested output queue processes PCP 6 frames first.
+This behavior helps maintain PROFINET RT cycle times.
+After configuring priority marking, verify the marking on live traffic.

-After configuring QoS on a switch, verify that frames are actually being tagged with the correct priority.
-The following script captures frames on a ring port and reports any PROFINET RT frames that are missing PCP 6:
+After configuring QoS on a switch, verify that frames carry the correct priority.
+The following script captures frames on a ring port and reports PROFINET RT frames missing PCP 6:

 from scapy.all import sniff, Ether, Dot1Q